Post conference Trips

 • We will explore several of the most important outcrops of the Ries Crater, also taking a closer look at the stratigraphy of Suevite and Bunte Breccia.

-• If time allows, we will also be able to visit a large lake inside the crater with beautiful stromatolites and fossilised snails, and visit the Ofnet caves.
+• If time allows, we will also be able to visit a large ancient lake deposit inside the crater with beautiful stromatolites and fossilised snails, and visit the Ofnet caves.

 • For dinner each evening we can enjoy traditional German food in the local restaurants in Nördlingen.